AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publishing-scalability-faq.md

 ## What processing is done before dispatching a publishing request to the microservice?

-When you trigger a publishing request from the Presets tab in the Map Console, the following steps occur:
+When you trigger a publishing request from the Presets tab in the Map console, the following steps occur:

 1. The system accepts the request and validates the baseline and conditional presets.
 2. AEM aggregates all qualifying DITA assets and dependencies.